autonomoussoftware/documentation/owners_manual/owners_manual.md

 **A worked example**

-Let's say the Autonomous Converter Contract has 1000 ETH and 2000 MTN, and there are 10000 smart tokens.
-The Autonomous Converter Contract's price for MTN is 0.50 ETH.
-A user believes this is on the high side and wishes to trade 100 MTN for ETH.
+Let's say the Autonomous Converter Contract has 1000 ETH and 2000 MET, and there are 10000 smart tokens.
+The Autonomous Converter Contract's price for MET is 0.50 ETH.
+A user believes this is on the high side and wishes to trade 100 MET for ETH.
 At the current nominal price this would return 50 ETH, but actually the user will get less due to price slippage.

-**Step one**: Trade 100 MTN for smart tokens.
+**Step one**: Trade 100 MET for smart tokens.

-T​=​S​(√1+ E/R )-1)
+T?=?S?(v1+ E/R )-1)

-T​ = 10000( √1 + 100/2000 ) - 1) = 10000( √1.05 - 1) = 10000(1.0247 - 1) = 10000(0.0247) = 247
+T? = 10000( v1 + 100/2000 ) - 1) = 10000( v1.05 - 1) = 10000(1.0247 - 1) = 10000(0.0247) = 247

 The user receives 247 newly-minted smart tokens.
 The total supply of smart tokens is now 10247.
-The total supply of MTN held in the Autonomous Converter Contract is now 2100.
+The total supply of MET held in the Autonomous Converter Contract is now 2100.

 **Step two**: Convert 247 smart tokens for ETH, this is fulfilled automatically by the contract, the user is never exposed to the smart tokens.